London Dungeon: Critical response

 In its changing years, the London Dungeon has been the subject of mixed response by visitors and leisure critics.
 In 1988, the attraction received much publicised appraisal from the then Lord Mayor of London Sir Greville Spratt for its dramatic depiction of the Great Fire of London.
 The original Great Fire attraction doubled attendance to the Dungeon upon opening.

-By contrast, in 2009, Rick Steves described the London Dungeon as "just a highly advertised, overpriced haunted house" and an "amateurish attraction" in his book on the city.
+By contrast, in 2009, American travel writer Rick Steves described the London Dungeon as "just a highly advertised, overpriced haunted house" and an "amateurish attraction" in his book on the city.
 The "Rough Guide to Britain" describes it as best enjoyed by "young teenagers and the credulous".